 The highly experienced pilots can choose to either skim along the tops of the trees, navigate the winding riverbeds or stay low to the dew-covered plains.
 Often the balloon cruises effortlessly just metres above hundreds of antelope and predators alike.

-With a sunrise or sunset lift-off, you are guaranteed more than just jaw-dropping views, but the best chance of spotting animals that are at their most active during the cooler parts of the day.
+With a sunrise or sunset lift-off, you are guaranteed more than just jaw-dropping views, but the best chance of spotting animals in the Serengeti that are at their most active during the cooler parts of the day.

 Flights take off daily from four different sites across the Serengeti National Park.
 The launch site in the central Serengeti close to Seronera operates all year round.
-A separate site in the Ndutu area is operational from December to March.
+A separate site in the Ndutu area in the Ngorongoro Conservation Area is operational from December to March.

 The Ndutu area offers arguably the greatest chance of witnessing the Great Migration from the air, as thousands of wildebeests and zebras reliably gather in this area from December to March.

 The dry season from June to October sees balloons take off over the Western and Northern Serengeti in search of wildlife.
 The migration is mobile and a level of luck is involved in catching a glimpse of the wide-open plains swathed in antelope.

 When is the best time for a Serengeti Balloon Safari?